 - Cost effective: Disaster recovery site based on public cloud infrastructure such as AWS, drastically reduces the overall CAPEX of implementing a DR solution, thereby making it accessible to organizations, which previously had no disaster recovery strategy in place due to costs involved in the traditional setup.

-- Enables extensive geographical reach: Owing to the public cloud infrastructure, the disaster recovery site can now be located as far as across continents from the primary site.
+- Enables extensive geographical reach: Owing to the public cloud infrastructure, the location of the disaster recovery site can now be as far as across continents from the primary site.

 - Provides secure failover: Failover occurs in the customer-managed AWS account with already established security and network settings.
 Unlike most DRaaS vendors, Druva does not have any access to the failover environment.